 5 patterns recognised:

-Oligoclonal bands in CSF not seen in serum but some common oliogoclonal bands found in both – consitent with MS but can have other causes.
+- Oligoclonal bands in CSF not seen in serum but some common oligoclonal bands found in both – consistent with MS but can have other causes.

 Paired CSF and serum samples are required for accurate interpretation.
 Single CSF samples will be stored in laboratory for 14 days awaiting serum.
 CSF will not be referred without matching serum.